 Using Espresso: For the other Vietnamese coffee shops, you’ll often see espresso shots being used for each glass.
 Either the slow traditional filter or being made with espresso, they both make a great Vietnamese Iced coffee.
 For the classic coffee filter method, there is something beautiful and relaxing in having to wait for 5 minutes while the coffee brews one drip at a time.
 There is also something quite beautiful in quickly pulling a luscious shot of espresso and then flicking the tip of the spoon to stir in the sweetened condensed milk.
 Fire up the espresso machine , pull a crema laden shot of espresso and then convert it to a beautiful Vietnamese iced coffee.

 The quicker, espresso method also gives the added convenience for when you want to make Vietnamese iced coffee in bigger batches.
 Pull a bunch of shots then stir in the sweetened condensed milk to taste.
 You can even do this ahead of time if needed.
 Then when you are ready serve; ice, pour, and enjoy.
 Now you have a couple options to make Vietnamese iced coffee for one or for a big party.
-Quick or slow a meditative.
-Have fun and drink up while the weather is still warm so you can hydrate yourself with lots of iced coffee!
+Quick or slow and meditative.
+Have fun and drink up lots of iced coffee!

 Vietnamese Iced Coffee Recipe or cafe sua da in glass cups